shoelace-style/shoelace/docs/frameworks/react.md

 setBasePath('https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@%VERSION%/dist/');
 ```

-?> If you'd rather not use the CDN for assets, you can create a [copy task](https://webpack.js.org/plugins/copy-webpack-plugin/) to copy `node_modules/@shoelace-style/shoelace/dist/assets` into your app's `public` directory.
+?> If you'd rather not use the CDN for assets, you can create a [build task](https://webpack.js.org/plugins/copy-webpack-plugin/) that copies `node_modules/@shoelace-style/shoelace/dist/assets` into your app's `public` directory.
 Then you can point the base path to that folder instead.

 Now you can start using components!

+## Usage

-## Importing Components
+### Importing Components

 Every Shoelace component is available to import as a React component.
 Note that we're importing the `<SlButton>` _React component_ instead of the `<sl-button>` _custom element_ in the example below.